 - How To Pick The Best Exhaust System

 Before learning about the ins and outs of exhaust systems, you should familiarize yourself with how your engine generates power.
 First, fuel and oxygen get sucked into your engine's cylinders.
 The fuel/oxygen mix gets ignited by a spark plug, causing a small explosion inside the cylinder - a phenomenon known as combustion.
 Combustion provides the energy and torque needed to turn your wheels and move forward.
 Each explosion also creates a cloud of waste gases that would choke your engine if it stayed in the cylinders.
 The exhaust system's job is to get rid of these gases as quickly and efficiently as possible.
-Whether you install a Gibson Exhaust onto your truck or bolt a Corsa Exhaust to your 'Vette, this is a crucial system when it comes to maximizing your vehicle's power and performance.
+Whether you install a Gibson Exhaust onto your truck or bolt an exhaust from Corsa to your 'Vette, this is a crucial system when it comes to maximizing your vehicle's power and performance.

 The exhaust gas left behind after combustion gets pushed out of the cylinders by your engine's pistons, where it travels into your exhaust manifolds.
 Manifolds are bolted onto your engine head, with a piece of pipe attached to each cylinder.
 These pipes collect the gas from multiple cylinders and combine it into a single exit pipe called a collector.
 Stock exhaust manifolds are usually made from heavy cast iron and, while they're designed to cut costs and occupy little space, they don't expel gas very efficiently.
 Performance enthusiasts and racers typically swap out their manifolds for performance headers.